CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 Type your passphrase.
 If we are lucky, everything works and you are now inside the container over SSH.

 5\.
-In `VSCode terminal` create a simple Rust project and run it:
+In the `VSCode terminal` create a simple Rust project and run it:

 ```bash
 cd ~/rustprojects